microsoft/pxt-arcade/docs/test/tutorials/music.md

 A prototype is an early model of something that has not yet been mass produced.

-Prototypes don't always look or work the way the final product does, but they do allow inventors to see how their ideas will work in the real world.
+Prototypes don't always work like the final product, but they allow inventors to see how ideas will work in the real world.

 hint~